fcaneto/mcash-mapi-poc/README.md

 ## mCASH MAPI PoC app

-This is a simple app to evaluate mCASH usage within an e-commerce web app.
+This is a simple PoC that evaluates mCASH usage within an e-commerce web app.

 #### About this version: